xtimmy86x/pys7tomqtt/README.md

 ## Configuration

-The application now uses a YAML configuration file.
+The application uses a YAML configuration file.
 The default file is `config.yaml`; an example configuration is available in `config.example.yaml`.

-To migrate from older versions using `config.json`, rename the file to `config.yaml` and adapt the contents to YAML syntax.

 ## Running